SW-g16/sw/documentation/domain-modelling.md

 // This should be evidenced by a screenshot of e.g. Protege reasoning results.
 // (NB: For the final report: inferences should be on the external data)

+![Screenshot of data about a voter.
+Some are assertments, some are inferred.
+Output to LD-R UI components.](images/inference_ld-r.png)

 ### Revised version of Milestone 1

 // Combine this with a revised version of milestone 1